 The "BOMBED" exhibition is supported by ECHO (the European Commission’s Directorate-General for European Civil Protection and Humanitarian Aid Operations), which contributes funds to Handicap International's response to the Syrian crisis.

 Since 2012, Handicap International has been working alongside the victims of the Syrian conflict, in particular people injured by explosive weapons.

-The organisation currently has 500 saff members in Lebanon, Jordan and Syria working to assist the most vulnerable, including people with injuries, people with disabilities, and people who are elderly or isolated.
+The organisation currently has 500 saff members working to assist the most vulnerable, including people with injuries, people with disabilities, and people who are elderly or isolated.